Mushfiqul Fazal Ansarey

-Mushfiqul Fazal Ansarey is a Bangladeshi journalist and diplomat who currently serves as the Ambassador of Bangladesh to Mexico, with concurrent accreditation to Guatemala, Honduras, Ecuador, and Costa Rica.
+Mushfiqul Fazal Ansarey is a Bangladeshi journalist and diplomat who served as the Ambassador of Bangladesh to Mexico, with concurrent accreditation to Guatemala, Honduras, Ecuador, and Costa Rica.
 He previously served as Assistant Press Secretary to Prime Minister Khaleda Zia.

 He also worked as a journalist based in Washington, D.C., where he regularly participated in press briefings at the U.S. Department of State and was a permanent correspondent at the United Nations Headquarters.
 He is also known for his critical reporting on Prime Minister Sheikh Hasina.

 Early life and education

 Ansarey was born in Sylhet District of Bangladesh.
 He completed his high school education at Rajdhani High School in Dhaka and obtained his bachelor's and master's degrees from Tejgaon College.
 He later pursued further studies at the University of Liverpool.

 Career

 Assistant Press Secretary to Prime Minister

 Between 2001 and 2006, Ansarey held the position of Assistant Press Secretary to Prime Minister Khaleda Zia.
 In June 2006, he joined a delegation, led by Harris Chowdhury, Political Secretary to the Prime Minister, to negotiate with the Bangladesh Non-government Primary Teachers Association to end their hunger strike.
 Other members of this delegation included Taimur Alam Khandakar and Shamsul Alam, Assistant Private Secretary to the Prime Minister.
 Later that year, in October, Ansarey was part of the team that delivered a congratulatory letter from Prime Minister Khaleda Zia to Muhammad Yunus following his receipt of the Nobel Peace Prize.

 In 2011, Ansarey participated in a delegation led by former Prime Minister Khaleda Zia on a visit to the United States and United Kingdom.
 This delegation included notable figures such as Abdul Awal Mintoo, Maruf Kamal Khan, Nooruddin Ahmed, Sabiuddin Ahmed, Shafik Rehman, Shimul Biswas, and Shamsher M. Chowdhury.
 Following this visit, the delegation announced that the United States intended to suspend its Millennium Development Account contributions to Bangladesh until the government addressed concerns related to Muhammad Yunus.